all-out/guides/_guides/creating-content.md

 *SO GET ON SCANNING YOU FUCKS.
 STOP WAITING FOR IT.
 CREATE YOUR OWN FUCKING CONTENT.*

-Scan the 1.
-Then scan the 11, and the 12.
+Scan the s3.
+Then scan the connects.
 And so forth.
 Null exits are great; null is full of ratters.
 If you find one, scout out the surrounding null systems.

+Generally better to roll if you are starting to go more than 3  jumps into chain.
+Fresh chains are more likely to have unsuspecting people.

 *IF OUR STATIC IS COMPLETELY SCOUTED AND SHIT YOU CAN JUST ROLL IT.*